mmirudeea/website/website/tutorial/embassy/index.md

 elf2uf2-rs -d -s /path/to/your/binary
 ```

-* `-d` to automatically deploy to a mounted pico
+* `-d` to automatically deploy to a mounted Pico
-* `-s` to open the pico as a serial device after deploy and print serial output
+* `-s` to open the Pico as a serial device after deploy and print serial output

 :::note
 On `Windows`, you may need to run this command in a terminal that has **Admin Privileges**.